My Work As An Educator

 When it comes to teaching, I like to keep the phrase “Everything But the Kitchen Sink” at the forefront.
 This simply means that other disciplines, pop culture, and current events are open to appropriation as a compliment to the themes and techniques we will explore in art.
 Rather than viewing the Arts as an ancient island of isolation for a select few, I want to help people feel comfortable using the lenses of personal, social, and historical experiences to build connections between what they think, see, and make.
 I also have a particular specialty in making contemporary art digestible for those who find it weird and uncomfortable to engage with.

 As an extension of this philosophy I have shared the power of art in a variety of settings.
-Thus far, I have had teaching experience at summer camps, public schools, college campuses, museums, galleries, and non-profit settings like libraries and community centers.
+Thus far, I have cultivated programming at summer camps, public schools, college campuses, museums, galleries, and non-profit settings like libraries and community centers.
 I have also been featured as a speaker for numerous conferences and panels around issues of social justice in regards to art, education, and museums.

-If you're interested in booking me to teach, act as a consultant, or for speaking engagements please contact firstname.lastname@example.org
+If you're interested in booking me to teach, act as a consultant, develop a program, or for speaking engagements please contact email@example.com